-11. Does a seller have any statutory or other liability to the buyer in a disposal of real estate, for example to disclose real estate information, or in relation to title?
+11. Does a seller have any statutory or other liability to the buyer in a disposal of real estate?

-Generally, the seller's statutory liability for property and construction defects is excluded.
-The buyer is responsible for obtaining information about possible damage to the property, and about the overall legal position by carrying out careful due diligence (see Question 12).
-Country Q&A
+The seller's statutory liability for property and construction defects is generally excluded.
+The buyer is responsible for carrying out due diligence to obtain information about possible damage to the property, and about the overall legal position (see Question 12).